aledecicco/english-programming-language/docs/syntax.md

 ```

 ### Return
 Tells the function to return a specific value.
 This allows exiting early from an operator.
 Keep in mind that this sentence is not allowed in procedures, and reaching the end of an operator without finding this sentence will also cause an error.
+This sentence is allowed inside simple sentences:
 ```
 Whether a whole number is even:
     Let c be the quotient of the whole number and 2.